surajkatade67/ByteCraft_Assignment/README.md

-# this is my assignmentproject which is developed in react
+# this is my assignment project which is developed in react
 # if you want open this project in your system 1st you need  the clone the repository
 # run the command
   cmd --> npm i